adetola-adewodu/media_content_systems_cheat_sheet/README.md

 Adobe Media Encoder (Media Encoder) – Transcode and Rewrap Radiant Grid/Wormhole – Standards Conversion and Time Compression

+Video Encodings:
+- SD
+- HD
+- UHD
+- 4k

+The formats that we are usually convert to:
+- DNX HD MXF
+- XDCAM HD MXF

+Preferred Frame Rates:
+- 25, 50 for International
+- 29.97, 59.94 for US

 Types of Transcoding:
 - Transcode – Change from one video format to another (MXF to MXF is a basic transcode)
 - Rewrap – Change a format from MOV/MXF to MXF (Usually from DNX HD MOV to DNX HD MXF)